 Learning Continues Despite Life’s Distractions

 Even after 10 years of homeschooling, my biggest challenge is still consistency.
 Because of our lifestyle — owning two busy donut shops — my plans are interrupted on an almost daily basis.
-Add to that the recent chaos of building a […]
+Add to that the recent chaos of building a house, selling a house, moving to the new house, and […]

 Spring Dilemma: Must We Finish Curriculum?